jstinzi/R-UNM-Biology-Workshop/README.md

 {patchwork} - useful for making multipaneled figures

+{readxl} - lets you read in xls and xlsx files into R

 {tidyr} - useful tools for keeping data 'tidy'

 Run the following command to install these packages: